End-to-End Quantum Algorithms for the Jones Polynomial: Resource estimates for near-term quantum advantage

 \section{Resource estimates for near-term quantum advantage}

 We now demonstrate how one may use the algorithmic tools introduced above to perform resource estimates for APPROX-JONES-MARKOV, for our quantum algorithm and for classical algorithms that either simulate a quantum circuit or approach the problem in a non-quantum-related way.
-Regarding our quantum algorithm, given a braid of certain size, i.e. number of strands $n-1$ and crossing number $c$, with a required additive error $\epsilon$, we can infer the required number of shots $N=\frac{1}{\epsilon_\mathrm{shot}^2}$ from $\epsilon_\mathrm{shot}=\epsilon-\epsilon_\mathrm{noise}$.
+Regarding our quantum algorithm, given a braid of certain size, i.e. number of strands $n-1$ and crossing number $c$, with a required additive error $\epsilon$, we can infer the required number of shots $N=\epsilon_\mathrm{shot}^{-2}$ from $\epsilon_\mathrm{shot}=\epsilon-\epsilon_\mathrm{noise}$.
 Then, $N$ determines the time-to-solution of the quantum algorithm (see Tab.~\ref{tab:complexities-markov}), noting that $\epsilon_\mathrm{noise}$ depends on the braid size.

-To identify the braid \emph{size} for which we can obtain quantum advantage, we analyse the runtime of the most competitive classical algorithm returning the solution to the same additive error $\epsilon$.
+From this, we estimate the braid \emph{size} for which we might obtain quantum advantage, by analysing the runtime of the most competitive classical algorithm returning the solution to the same error.
+We note that this method has limitations, and we must make some assumptions -- these are explained in Section \ref{sec:assumptions}.
+Only if these assumptions are satisfied can we draw concrete conclusions about the existence of a quantum advantage for generic braids.
+If this is not the case, we can still use the method of Section \ref{sec:benchmark} as a flexible benchmark of noisy quantum hardware.